 -

-Develop assessment and treatment strategies that integrate 5 management factors for biomedical and enviro-behavioral influences that limit successful feeding in infants and young children.
+Develop assessment and treatment strategies using a 5-factor framework that addresses a wide range of influences that limit successful feeding in infants and young children.

 -